-Two Ethernet ports (LAN1/2) are located on the I/O backplane on the serverboard.
-These two LAN ports support Gigabit LAN connections.
-In addition, an IPMI-dedicated LAN, located next to LAN 2 on the backplane, provides IPMI KVM support.
+Two Ethernet ports (LAN1/2) are located on the I/O back panel on the serverboard.
+These two LAN ports support 1-Gigabit LAN (TLAN) connections on the X10DRFR.
+In addition, an IPMI_Dedicated LAN is located next to LAN 2 on the back panel to provide IPMI/KVM support for the serverboard.
 All these ports accept RJ45 type cables.
 (Note: Please refer to the LED Indicator Section for LAN LED information.)